VideoCurio/nixos-configuration/README.md

    git clone https://github.com/VideoCurio/nixos-configuration.git
    cd nixos-configuration/
    ```
-7. Edit `configuration.nix` now if you think you will need to activate one of the modules during the installation process.
+7. Edit `configuration.nix` now if you think you will need to activate one of the [modules](https://github.com/VideoCurio/nixos-configuration/tree/master/modules) during the installation process.
-   Activate or deactivate modules to suit your needs and computer's hardware - most of them could be activated later if necessary.

-   Modules configuration start with 'nixcosmic.', for example: to activate an Nvidia GPU pilots set: `nixcosmic.hardware.nvidiaGpu.enable = lib.mkDefault true;` into 'configuration.nix' file.
-> [!IMPORTANT]
-> The installation script in step 8 does detect hardware - you probably do not need to edit anything.
    ```bash
    # Edit only if necessary:
    nano configuration.nix